 \section{Conclusion}

 This paper has studied the qualitative performance comparison of the various individual traffic shapers and their possible combinations.
-SP and CBS have as advantages that SP is more beneficial to the transmission delay of high-priority traffic, while CBS can specify bandwidth reservation for each priority traffic.
-In addition, due to the credit controlling by CBS, the long-term rate of traffic arrival is reduced, thus it is possible that backlog upper bounds of AVB traffic are lower than SP traffic.
+The analysis is based on the Network Calculus (NC) approach.
+The paper summarized the existing NC-based analysis for ATS, CBS, SP individually used, and TAS+SP, TAS+CBS used in combination, and extended the NC-based analysis for some other traffic shapers used in combination which have not been discussed, including ATS and CBS used in combination for different priority queues, the novel architectures TAS+ATS+SP and TAS+ATS+CBS when ATS and CBS are used for the same queue.
+From plenty of test cases, we can conclude that SP and CBS have advantages in that SP is more beneficial to the transmission delay of high-priority traffic.
+While CBS can specify bandwidth reservations for each priority of traffic.
+In addition, due to the credit controlled by CBS, the long-term rate of traffic arrival is reduced, so the backlog upper bounds of AVB traffic are probably lower than SP traffic.
 Compared with SP and CBS, ATS has limited advantages for high-priority traffic.
-Only when the average traffic load of high-priority traffic in the network reaches around 80\%, ATS can show its superiority.
-The positive effect of ATS on low priority traffic is more obvious.
-When the average traffic load of low-priority traffic of the entire network reaches about 20\% (overall load 40\%), the positive effect of ATS on the upper bound of delay performance begins to become prominent.
-In addition, when the average load of low-priority traffic reaches about 5\% (overall load 10\%), the effect of ATS on the upper bound of port backlog performance becomes positive.
+Only when the average traffic load of high-priority traffic in the network reaches around 80\%, ATS shows its superiority.
+The positive effect of ATS on low-priority traffic is more obvious.
+When the average traffic load of low-priority traffic on the entire network reaches about 20\% (overall load 40\%), the positive effect of ATS on the upper bound of delay performance begins to become prominent.